magento/merchdocs/src/reports/advanced-reporting.md

 Advanced Reporting, which is included with Adobe Commerce and Magento Open Source, gives you access to a suite of dynamic reports that are based on your product, order, and customer data, with a personalized dashboard that is tailored to your business needs.
 While Advanced Reporting uses Magento Business Intelligence for analytics, you do not need to have a Magento Business Intelligence account to use Advanced Reporting.

+{:.bs-callout-info}
+Magento Business Intelligence Pro accounts will use built-in reporting, rather than the Advanced Reporting feature.

 For technical information, see [Advanced Reporting][2]{:target="_blank"} in our developer documentation.

 ![]({% link reports/assets/reporting-advanced.png %}){: .zoom}